-- Recycling please look after our planet and recycle whatever possible.
+- · Please avoid single serve and unnecessary packaging. - Please do not bring plastic craft materials or glow sticks, they will end up in landfill forever. - Recycling please look after our planet and recycle whatever possible.
 Keep some of your boxes, so you have something to take the recycling home or to the transfer station.
 Recycling Bins are in the Kitchen Washing-Up area.
 Please wash your recycling before placing in bins.
 You are required to take recycling with you at the end of your stay.
 You can recycle the following.
-All recycling must be clean. - Plastics 1, 2, 5, (remove all lids and be sure every item is clean) - Tin cans and Aluminium Cans (make sure they are clean) - Glass (make sure they are clean no lids) - Soft Plastics (it needs to be clean and dry) - Bins are provided for any food scraps - Cardboard and Paper, along with paper towels from Ablution Blocks can be burned in Marshal Burner. - Soft Plastics: (this includes muesli wrappers and chippy packets) this must be clean and dry and must be condensed and tied of in bread bags to minimise space.
-If in doubt how it out - Fruit Stickers please remove these before handing out fruit and stick them on the sticker sheet in the kitchen.
+All recycling must be clean. - Plastics 1, 2, 5, (remove all lids and be sure every item is clean) - Tin cans and Aluminium Cans (make sure they are clean) - Glass (make sure they are clean no lids) - Soft Plastics (it needs to be clean and dry) - Bins are provided for any food scraps - Cardboard and Paper, along with paper towels from Ablution Blocks can be burned in Marshal Burner. - Soft Plastics: (this includes muesli wrappers and chippy packets) this must be empty, clean and dry and must be condensed and tied of in bread bags to minimise space.
+If in doubt throw it out - Fruit Stickers please remove these before handing out fruit and stick them on the sticker sheet in the kitchen.
 It also prevents stickers from being disposed of outside where birds may pick them up. - Food scraps & compostables EXCLUDING HAM, BACON OR PORK must be placed in the black buckets provided.
 Make sure the lids are firmly closed if bins are outside.
 Txt Nick on 027 270 5596 if you have 2 or more buckets full on any day and at the end of your stay. - Rubbish take everything with you at the end of your stay.
 If you recycle as per instructions and dispose of food scraps as asked, your rubbish bags should be not smelly or leaking on your journey home/back to school. - Thank You for making environment friendly decisions!